 Result: $729 in interest income.

 As you can see, no one’s getting rich here, but $729 is a lot more than $77, especially when all the investments in question have the same Federal Deposit Insurance Corp. coverage.

 In a higher-rate environment, like the current one, this strategy could be even more beneficial.

 CD laddering is a strategy that uses multiple CDs maturing at different intervals to take advantage of higher interest rates.

 Once it gets established, CD laddering lets you earn the higher yields offered on those longer-term CDs while still having cash in hand as the older “rungs” of the ladder mature.

-You can make a ladder as long or as short as you like.
-For instance, you could shorten it by buying a six-month CD as the “bottom rung” and finish it out with a one-year CD, 18-month CD, 24-month CD and 30-month CD.
-These may seem like weird maturities, but they are available.
+You can create a ladder as long or as short as you like.
+For instance, you could shorten it by buying a six-month CD as the “bottom rung” and finish it with a one-year CD, 18-month CD, 24-month CD and 30-month CD.
+These may seem like odd maturities, but they are available.

 A hedge against unpredictable rates

-On the other hand, longer ladders may be considered more aggressive because longer maturities mean you bear a greater risk of falling behind as interest rates rise.
+On the other hand, longer ladders may be considered more aggressive because longer maturities mean you carry a greater risk of falling behind as interest rates rise.